josemaldonadojr/tolerance-manager/docs.md

 ### CreateButton

-Component for adding new items to the system.
+Component for submitting tolerance changes:
+- Tracks changes from the changedTolerancesAtom
+- Shows the count of items with changes
+- Prepares and submits payload with all changes
+- Clears changes after submission

 ## Business Rules